close

 offbeat Places In Delhi

-Tucked in the bustling lanes of Ballimaran, the Mirza Ghalib Haveli is a charming house that was once home to the legendary poet Mirza Ghalib.
-The haveli is now a museum dedicated to his life and works.
-It is a must-visit for literature lovers and those seeking to discover the literary history of Delhi.
+At the heart of the Ballimaran lane the Mirza Ghalib Haveli is a quaint house that served as the home to the much loved poet Mirza Ghalib, since the haveli is now a museum dedicated to the biography of the poet and his literary works.
+Being a Museum of note the haveli is a must visit for literature lovers as well as anyone who wishes to discover the literary history of Delhi.

 • Open Timing: 10:00 AM to 5:00 PM (Closed on Mondays)